 Since the async_wake_b signal is asserted asynchronously, there is a concern that it may introduce some meta-stability issue if the width of the async_wake_b signal is less than the Tresetmin requirement.
 If this happens, BXT library team is unable to guarantee there is no meta-stability issue, even though the clock request control logic is clock gated during that time.
 Hence, PCGU will not attempt to locally clock gate the clock request control logic.
 It imposes a restriction to have IP to generate the async_wake_b in a glitch free manner, and able to meet the Tresetmin requirement.

-[To Do] Additional SCON is needed to waive the clock cross violations on the async_wake_b generation.
+Additional SCONs are needed to waive the clock cross violations on the async_wake_b generation.

-Generate the VISA bus for debug purpose: